 For sales leaders looking to push their team toward social selling, incentives can be just the thing.
 And it’s not just about goods and gear—intrinsic motivators such as autonomy and purpose can be just as powerful.

-Take social selling to a new level with sales incentives that move the needle for your team.
+Take social selling to a new level with these effective sales techniques to raise your close ratio.